xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ## Testing Checklist
 - [ ] Generate a PDF invoice
-- [ ] Verify no green circle background appears
+- [ ] Verify logo appears in top right corner
-- [ ] Verify logo displays as navy blue text only
+- [ ] Verify logo is right-aligned
-- [ ] Verify logo is centered in right section
+- [ ] Verify navy blue color
-- [ ] Check invoice modal - verify no green circle
+- [ ] Check invoice modal - verify logo is in top right
-- [ ] Verify text is properly styled and visible
+- [ ] Verify "TCB" is above "METAL WORKS"
+- [ ] Verify positioning matches arrow area

 ---

-**Note**: The logo now displays as clean navy blue text without any background circle, creating a simpler and cleaner appearance.
+**Note**: The logo is now positioned in the top right corner where the arrows point, with navy blue "TCB METAL WORKS" text, right-aligned.